Clara Barton: Post-war

-American Red Cross
+The American Red Cross

-Barton achieved widespread recognition by delivering lectures around the country about her war experiences in 1865–1868.
+Clara Barton achieved widespread recognition by delivering lectures around the country about her war experiences from 1865 to 1868.
 During this time she met Susan B. Anthony and began an association with the woman's suffrage movement.
 She also became acquainted with Frederick Douglass and became an activist for civil rights.
 After her countrywide tour she was both mentally and physically exhausted and under doctor's orders to go somewhere that would take her far from her current work.
 She closed the Missing Soldiers Office in 1868 and traveled to Europe.
 In 1869, during her trip to Geneva, Switzerland, Barton was introduced to the Red Cross and Dr. Appia; he later would invite her to be the representative for the American branch of the Red Cross and help her find financial benefactors for the start of the American Red Cross.
 She was also introduced to Henry Dunant's book A Memory of Solferino, which called for the formation of national societies to provide relief voluntarily on a neutral basis.

 In the beginning of the Franco-Prussian War, in 1870, she assisted the Grand Duchess of Baden in the preparation of military hospitals and gave the Red Cross society much aid during the war.
 At the joint request of the German authorities and the Strasbourg Comité de Secours, she superintended the supplying of work to the poor of Strasbourg in 1871, after the Siege of Paris, and in 1871 had charge of the public distribution of supplies to the destitute people of Paris.
 At the close of the war, she received honorable decorations of the Golden Cross of Baden and the Prussian Iron Cross.

 When Barton returned to the United States, she inaugurated a movement to gain recognition for the International Committee of the Red Cross (ICRC) by the United States government.
 In 1873, she began work on this project.
 In 1878, she met with President Rutherford B. Hayes, who expressed the opinion of most Americans at that time which was the U.S. would never again face a calamity like the Civil War.
 Barton finally succeeded during the administration of President Chester Arthur, using the argument that the new American Red Cross could respond to crises other than war such as natural disasters like earthquakes, forest fires, and hurricanes.

-Barton became President of the American branch of the society, which held its first official meeting at her I Street apartment in Washington, DC, May 21, 1881.
+Barton became President of the American branch of the society, which held its first official meeting at her apartment in Washington, DC, May 21, 1881.
 The first local society was founded August 22, 1881 in Dansville, Livingston County, New York, where she maintained a country home.

 The society's role changed with the advent of the Spanish–American War during which it aided refugees and prisoners of the civil war.
 Once the Spanish–American War was over the grateful people of Santiago built a statue in honor of Barton in the town square, which still stands there today.
 In the United States, Barton was praised in numerous newspapers and reported about Red Cross operations in person.